vagrawal/gsoc-progress/vagrawal/progress.md

 Also, I regenerated LM and FST just from wsj.
 Earlier I was using CMU Sphinx LM which is big and there were many OOV words in wsj with respect to that.

 Now that I can run wsj1, I will post result as soon as the model converges.
 At this time, WER is 20% and decreasing.

+# 9 August

+I have cleaned the transcripts and created it from NDX files, to replicate the setup.
+I am traning on si284 and evaluating on dev93.
+I am getting around 15% WER from the setup, somewhat worse than expected.
+Now I am testing it with two convolution layers added above the filterbank coefficients and hoping that it will improve the results.

+I have added some documentation and code to the packaged code in the second repo.